 In fact, there are nearly a dozen properties scattered about town that have been preserved by various historical groups, and visitors could easily consume several days checking them out.
 For the saltwater-minded, however, sticking to the river is the best option.
 Note that traveling by dinghy, skiff or kayak is the best way to explore the upstream reaches of the York, as it allows easy passage below the various bridges.

 Just beyond the Route 103 bridge (15 feet vertical clearance), the river seems to split, with a cheerfully undersized footbridge spanning the mouth of Barrells Millpond to starboard.
 This miniature suspension bridge is known locally as the “Wiggly Bridge,” which means it’s a bit temperamental underfoot, but otherwise perfectly safe.
 Best of all, it leads to Steadman Woods, a parcel of land that separates the river from Barrells Cove and which contains some of the most popular walking paths on Maine’s southwest coast.

-The bridge and woods are well known to all, but saltwater visitors often look for what is not well known, or even readily seen.
-Fishermen will be interested to learn that the York River is an ideal spot for reeling in that dream striper, especially on the incoming tide.
-From June until late September, anglers troll the entire upper river for bass, often overlooking the second best fish in town: flounder.
+The bridge and woods are well known to all, but saltwater visitors often look for what is not well known or even readily seen.
+Fishermen will be interested to learn that the York River is an ideal spot for striped bass, especially on the incoming tide.
+From June until late September, anglers troll the entire upper river for bass, often overlooking the second best fish in town: winter flounder.
 In fact, some of the bridges are ideal places to soak a seaworm for these tasty bottom fish.